-This report on Form 10-Q should be read in conjunction with the Company's Annual Report on Form 10-K ("Form 10-K") for the fiscal year ended December 31, 2016.
+This report on Form 10-Q should be read in conjunction with the RenaissanceRe's Annual Report on Form 10-K ("Form 10-K") for the fiscal year ended December 31, 2016.

-RenaissanceRe was formed under the laws of Bermuda on June 7, 1993.
-Together with its wholly owned and majority-owned subsidiaries and DaVinciRe (as defined below), which are collectively referred to herein as the "Company", RenaissanceRe provides reinsurance and insurance coverages and related services to a broad range of customers.
+RenaissanceRe was formed under the laws of Bermuda on June 7, 1993 and is a global provider of reinsurance and insurance that specializes in matching well-structured risks with efficient sources of capital.
+Together with its wholly owned and majority-owned subsidiaries and DaVinciRe (as defined below), the Company provides property, casualty and specialty reinsurance and certain insurance solutions to customers, principally through intermediaries.
+The Company has offices in Bermuda, Ireland, Singapore, the United Kingdom, and the United States.

 - Renaissance Reinsurance, a Bermuda-domiciled reinsurance company, is the Company's principal reinsurance subsidiary and provides property, casualty and specialty reinsurance coverages to insurers and reinsurers on a worldwide basis.
-Effective October 1, 2016, each of Renaissance Reinsurance Specialty Risks Ltd. and Platinum Underwriters Bermuda, Ltd. merged into Renaissance Reinsurance, with Renaissance Reinsurance being the sole surviving entity. - Renaissance Reinsurance U.S. Inc. ("Renaissance Reinsurance U.S.") is a reinsurance company domiciled in the state of Maryland that provides property, casualty and specialty reinsurance coverages to insurers and reinsurers, primarily in the Americas. - RenaissanceRe Underwriting Managers U.S. LLC, a specialty reinsurance agency domiciled in the state of Connecticut, provides specialty treaty reinsurance solutions on both a quota share and excess of loss basis; and writes business on behalf of RenaissanceRe Specialty U.S. Ltd. ("RenaissanceRe Specialty U.S."), a Bermuda-domiciled reinsurer, which operates subject to U.S. federal income tax, and RenaissanceRe Syndicate 1458 ("Syndicate 1458"). - Syndicate 1458 is the Company's Lloyd's syndicate.
+Effective October 1, 2016, each of Renaissance Reinsurance Specialty Risks Ltd. and Platinum Underwriters Bermuda, Ltd. merged into Renaissance Reinsurance, with Renaissance Reinsurance being the sole surviving entity. - Renaissance Reinsurance U.S. Inc. ("Renaissance Reinsurance U.S.") is a reinsurance company domiciled in the state of Maryland that provides property, casualty and specialty reinsurance coverages to insurers and reinsurers, primarily in the Americas. - RenaissanceRe Underwriting Managers U.S. LLC, a specialty reinsurance agency domiciled in the state of Connecticut, provides specialty treaty reinsurance solutions on both a quota share and excess of loss basis; and writes business on behalf of RenaissanceRe Specialty U.S. Ltd. ("RenaissanceRe Specialty U.S."), a Bermuda-domiciled reinsurer, which operates subject to U.S. federal income tax, and RenaissanceRe Syndicate 1458"). - Syndicate 1458 is the Company's Lloyd's syndicate.
 RenaissanceRe Corporate Capital (UK) Limited ("RenaissanceRe CCL"), a wholly owned subsidiary of RenaissanceRe, is Syndicate 1458's sole corporate member and RenaissanceRe Syndicate Management Ltd. ("RSML"), a wholly owned subsidiary of RenaissanceRe, is the managing agent for Syndicate 1458. - The Company also manages property, casualty and specialty reinsurance business written on behalf of joint ventures, which principally include Top Layer Reinsurance Ltd. ("Top Layer Re"), recorded under the equity method of accounting, and DaVinci Reinsurance Ltd. ("DaVinci").
 Because the Company owns a noncontrolling equity interest in, but controls a majority of the outstanding voting power of DaVinci's parent, DaVinciRe Holdings Ltd. ("DaVinciRe"), the results of DaVinci and DaVinciRe are consolidated in the Company's financial statements and all significant intercompany transactions have been eliminated.
-Redeemable noncontrolling interest DaVinciRe represents the interests of external parties with respect to the net income and shareholders' equity of DaVinciRe.
+Redeemable noncontrolling interest - DaVinciRe represents the interests of external parties with respect to the net income and shareholders' equity of DaVinciRe.
 Renaissance Underwriting Managers, Ltd. ("RUM"), a wholly owned subsidiary of RenaissanceRe, acts as exclusive underwriting manager for these joint ventures in return for fee-based income and profit participation. - RenaissanceRe Medici Fund Ltd. ("Medici") is an exempted fund, incorporated under the laws of Bermuda.
 Medici's objective is to seek to invest substantially all of its assets in various insurance based investment instruments that have returns primarily tied to property catastrophe risk.
-Third party investors have subscribed for a portion of the participating, non-voting common shares of Medici.
+Third-party investors have subscribed for a portion of the participating, non-voting common shares of Medici.
 Because the Company owns a noncontrolling equity interest in, but controls a majority of the outstanding voting power of, Medici's parent, RenaissanceRe Fund Holdings Ltd. ("Fund Holdings"), the results of Medici and Fund Holdings are consolidated in the Company's financial statements and all significant inter-company transactions have been eliminated.
-Redeemable noncontrolling interest Medici represents the interests of external parties with respect to the net income and shareholders' equity of Medici.
+Redeemable noncontrolling interest -

+Medici represents the interests of external parties with respect to the net income and shareholders' equity of Medici.